dgraph-io/dgraph-docs/content/deploy/kubernetes.md

 #### Exposing Alpha and Ratel Services

-By default zero and alpha services are exposed only within the kubernetes cluster as kubernetes service type `ClusterIP`.
+By default zero and alpha services are exposed only within the Kubernetes cluster as Kubernetes service type `ClusterIP`.

-In order to expose the alpha service and ratel service publicly you can use kubernetes service type `LoadBalancer` or an Ingress resource.
+In order to expose the alpha service and Ratel service publicly you can use Kubernetes service type `LoadBalancer` or an Ingress resource.

 ##### LoadBalancer (Public Internet)